 and an online platform that utilizes behavioral activation strategies to support the mental health of new teachers.

 How long does the program take to complete?

-These tables provide information on the number of years from initial enrollment to graduation, for students graduating in the designated year.
+Student Admissions, Outcomes, and Other Data tables provide information on the number of years from initial enrollment to graduation, for students graduating in the designated year.
 Most students entering since the Program revision in 2012 graduate in five to six years.